JetDev22/JetDev22/readme.md

 </details>
 <details>
 <summary>BTC Portfolio Tracker PI / CLI</summary>
 <p>Two BTC Portfolio Tracker based on python.
-One display to an 16x2 LCD connected to any Raspberry Pi, the other one uses the CLI and outputs a selfupdating summary to the CLI</p>
+One display to an 16x2 LCD connected to any Raspberry Pi, the other one uses the CLI and outputs a selfupdating summary to the CLI.
+You can find the project --><a href="https://github.com/JetDev22/BTC-Tracker">here</a></p>
 </details>